Constantinos Eleftheriou

 I received a BSc in Neuroscience at the University of Edinburgh in 2018 with First Class honours.
 My undergraduate research project was supervised by Dr Cyril Pernet at the Centre for Clinical Brain Sciences, where I investigated language processing in stroke patients with Wernicke’s aphasia using fMRI and computational modelling.

 I am also interested in software sustainability and the management of large datasets in research, leveraging my past experience in systems administration and software development.
+Since 2025, I co-lead the SIDB Data Engineering Core facility, which provides research software and data management services to the SIDB community.

 latest posts